An order for protection is a civil order that protects you from abuse by a family or household member.

 Take all of your completed forms to the clerk's office.
 Review these documents carefully with the assistance of a clerk or an advocate if possible.
 Remember, you are signing this legal petition under oath, and therefore swearing that all of the information is accurate.
 Don't sign and date the petition until you are in front of the clerk (who may require photo ID to notarize your signature.)
 The clerk will bring your petition to a judge.

-The forms you need and other valuable information can also be found at http://www.in.gov/judiciary/selfservice/2333.htm
+The forms you need and other valuable information can also be found on our IN Court Forms

-The court clerk is required by law to provide you with an explanation of the processes for obtaining an order, information about when the order becomes effective, and information about procedures to follow if the order is violated by your abuser.
+The court clerk is required by law to provide you with an explanation of the processes for obtaining an order, information about when the order becomes effective, and information about procedures to follow if the order is violated.
 However, a clerk cannot offer any legal advice about your case.

-If you need assistance filling out the form, a domestic violence organization may be able to provide you with help filling out the form.
+If you need assistance filling out the form, a domestic violence organization or lawyer may be able to provide you with help.
 See our IN Where to Find Help

 page for the location of an organization near you.